JuliaVTK/ReadVTK.jl/docs/src/index.md

 * Extracting information about cell types

 ### What does not work
+* Reading VTK files not stored in the VTK XML format
-* Reading VTK XML files of other type than `UnstructuredGrid`
+* Reading VTK files of other type than `UnstructuredGrid`
 * Multiblock files, PVD files
 * Different byte orders in file and host system
 * Probably reading from VTK files that were *not* created by [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl) will fail, specifically since
   * compressed data is assumed to be stored as a single block
   * appended data is assumed to be stored as `raw`
   * `header_type` is hardcoded to `UInt64`
-* Likely anything else that is not specifically mentioned here
+* Likely anything else that is not specifically mentioned under *What works*

 ## Development
 Helpful resources for working with (i.e., reading and writing) VTK XML files: